-- You might avoid court by paying your fine online or by mail (see below).
+- You might avoid court by paying your traffic ticket fine online or by mail (see below).

-- You’ll incur points on your driving record.
+- You'll incur points on your IA driving record.

-- The Iowa Department of Transportation (DOT) could suspend, revoke, or bar your driver's license depending on the points and violation.
+- The Iowa Department of Transportation (DOT) could suspend, revoke, or bar your IA driver's license, depending on your driving record and traffic violation.

 - The IA DOT or your judge might order you to enroll in driver improvement school, depending on the violation.

 - Your auto insurance rates will likely increase.

-You must pay your traffic ticket fine by the date printed on your ticket; failure to do so can result in a driver's license suspension, which will last until the court notifies the IA DOT you’ve paid the full amount.
+You must pay your traffic ticket fine by the date printed on your traffic ticket; failure to do so can result in a driver's license suspension, which will last until the court notifies the IA DOT you've paid the full amount.

 If you have a commercial driver's license (CDL), you can plead "guilty" or "no contest" in much the same manner as regular drivers; however, you also must:

 - Notify your employer after receiving your IA traffic ticket.

 - Understand that certain traffic violations can drastically impact your income and driving career.

 Refer to Ticket Fines and Penalties for more information about federally mandated penalties if you have a commercial driver's license (CDL).